cjohnston1158/landscape-docs/en/landscape-administrators.md

 ![Administrators](../media/manageadmin1.png)

 On this page, the upper part of the screen shows a list of existing administrators and their email addresses.
-You may create as many as 1,000 administrators, or as few as one.
+In Landscape SaaS ou may create up to five administrators.
+Landscape On-Premises allows you to have as many as 1,000 administrators, or as few as one.
 If you're running Landscape On-Premises, the first user you create automatically become an administrator of your account.
 If you're using the hosted version of Landscape, Canonical sends you an